Iele

 The iele are feminine mythical creatures in Romanian mythology.
 There are several differing descriptions of their characteristics.
 Often they are described as faeries (zâne in Romanian), with great seductive power over men, with magic skills and attributes similar to nymphs, naiads and dryads found in Greek mythology.

 Locations

-The iele are said to live in the sky, in forests, in caves and on isolated mountain cliffs, and reported to have been seen bathing in the springs or at crossroads.
+The iele are said to live in the sky, in forests, in caves and on isolated mountain cliffs, and reported to have been seen bathing in springs or at crossroads.
 From this point of view, the Iele are similar to the Ancient Greek Hecate, a three headed goddess of Thracian origin, who guards crossroads.

 Activities

 They mostly appear at night by moonlight, as dancing Horas, in secluded areas such as glades, the tops of certain trees (maples, walnut trees), ponds, river sides, crossroads or abandoned fireplaces, dancing naked, with their breasts almost covered by their disheveled hair, with bells on their ankles and carrying candles.
 In almost all of these instances, the Iele appear to be incorporeal.
 Rarely, they are dressed in chain mail coats.
 The effect of their specific dance, the Hora is similar to the dances of the Bacchantes.